The-Veeraraghavan-Lab/PSIGAN/README.md

 ## Train
 python train_PSIGAN.py
 ## NOTE
-This code is being updated
+This code is being updated: The main code PSIGAN.py needed to run this model will be available soon.
 ## Acknowledgement